-A form of water-soluble vitamin B3, Niacinamide works to diminish the appearance of aging, enlarged pores, hyperpigmentation and improve uneven skin tone and texture as well as the skin’s barrier function.
+Niacinamide, a form of water-soluble vitamin B3, works to diminish the appearance of aging, enlarged pores, hyperpigmentation, and improves uneven skin tone and texture, as well as the skin's barrier function.

-Vitamin B3 is rich in antioxidants and anti-inflammatory properties that helps protect skin from environmental damage, boost hydration levels and cell turnover while soothing redness and irritation.
+Vitamin B3 is rich in antioxidants and anti-inflammatory properties that help protect skin from environmental damage, boost hydration levels and cell turnover, while soothing redness and irritation.

 *Syn: Nicotinamide, Nicotinic Acid Amide, Myristyl Nicotinate

-Extracted from the fruits of the olive tree, olive oil is high in the fatty acid squalene that traps water in the skin and strengthens the skin’s barrier — making it great for extremely dry skin (especially on the body).
+Olive oil, extracted from the fruit of the olive tree, is rich in the fatty acid squalene, which traps water in the skin and strengthens the skin barrier - making it ideal for extremely dry skin (especially on the body).

-For oily and acne prone skin, keep in mind that it’s moderately comedogenic — meaning that it can clog and cause breakouts.
+For oily and acne-prone skin, keep in mind that it is moderately comedogenic - meaning it can clog and cause breakouts.

 *Syn: Olea Europaea

-Rich in Omega-9s, Oleic acid is produced by our body as well as it occurs naturally in various animal and vegetable oils, such as sea buckthorn, olives, marula, grape and sunflower seeds.
+Oleic acid, which is rich in omega-9 fatty acids, is naturally produced by our bodies and is found in various animal and vegetable oils such as sea buckthorn, olive, marula, grape and sunflower seeds.

-Oleic acid is thicker and feels richer than linoleic acid and is more ideal for dry, aging, and sensitive skin.
-This monounsaturated fatty is a great source for plant nutrients and combining it with other ingredients boosts its abilities to create skin’s barrier and calm irritation.
+Oleic acid is thicker and feels richer than linoleic acid and is better suited for dry, aging and sensitive skin.
+This monounsaturated fatty acid is a great source of plant-based nutrients, and combining it with other ingredients boosts its ability to strengthen the skin barrier and soothe irritation.

-Occlusive agents increase moisture levels in skin by making a film that prevents epidermal water loss.
-Thanks to its thick and rich texture, occlusive moisturizers are best for severely dry, mature, and damaged skin
+Occlusive agents increase the moisture content of the skin by forming a film that prevents water loss from the epidermis.
+Thanks to their thick and rich texture, occlusive moisturizers are best suited for very dry, mature and damaged skin

-However, if your skin is prone to breakouts, it’s important to check if the ingredients are non-comedogenic — which means it doesn’t congest pores.
+However, if your skin is prone to breakouts, it is important to make sure that the ingredients are non-comedogenic -which means it doesn’t congest pores.

-Common occlusive are waxes, petrolatum, silicone and dimethicone and please note that some ingredients can have more than one moisturizing properties (humectants, emollient, occlusive properties) at same time – like lanolin, mineral oil, and shea butter.
+Common occlusive ingredients include waxes, petrolatum, silicones, and dimethicones.
+Please note that some ingredients may have more than one moisturizing property (humectant, emollient, occlusive properties) at the same time - such as lanolin, mineral oil, and shea butter.

-Octinoxate is a chemical filter that acts as a UVB absorber and It’s a widely used in sunscreens, shampoos, nail polish, lipsticks and other products.
+Octinoxate is a chemical filter that acts as a UVB absorber and is commonly used in sunscreens, shampoos, nail polish, lipsticks, hair dyes and other beauty products.

 *Syn: Ethylhexyl Methoxycinnamate, Octyl Methoxycinnamate.
 Escalol

-As an oil-soluble sunscreen agent, Octocrylene absorbs the UV rays and protects the skin from harmful effects of the sun, like premature skin aging and reduces the risk of skin cancer; however, it’s considered to be safe in cosmetic products at a concentration up to 10%.
+As an oil-soluble sunscreen agent, octocrylene absorbs UV rays and protects the skin from the sun's harmful effects, such as premature aging, and reduces the risk of skin cancer; however, it is considered safe in cosmetic products at concentrations up to 10%.

-As an ultraviolet light absorber, Oxybenzone absorbs UVB and short-wave UVA, preventing potential damage from sunlight exposure.
-The active agent also works as photostablizer and it’s one of the most common ingredients that is found in commercial chemical sunscreens.
+As an ultraviolet light absorber, Oxybenzone absorbs UVB and short-wave UVA, preventing potential damage from sun exposure.
+The active ingredient also acts as a photostabilizer and is one of the most commonly used ingredients in commercial chemical sunscreens.

-Although its widespread use, some studies have raised concerns about the use of Oxybenzone, because it’s absorbed by the skin and stays in our bodies for an unknown time.
-In addition, it also is associated with a high rate of skin reactions and allergies.
+Despite its widespread use, some studies have raised concerns about the use of oxybenzone because it is absorbed by the skin and remains in our bodies for an unknown amount of time.
+In addition, it has been associated with a high rate of skin reactions and allergies.